 - The attack happened at the flat I was living in at that time.
 I had invited him round for consensual sex.

 - I’d known my attacker for years and our ‘relationship’ (which wasn’t even that) had been tumultuous.
 It was on-off, with periods not talking to one another.
 These would then be followed by us bumping into one another, usually when quite inebriated, and going home together.
 I trusted and cared about him.
 I would never have gone to the police, had I not been 100% sure that what he did to me was completely non-consensual.
 He meant a lot to me.

-- I am not into S&M or any sort of pain.
+- I am not into S&M or any sort of pain being involved during sex.
 I NEVER gave any indication to him that I was into that sort of thing.
 There were no ‘boundaries’ or ‘limits’ in place because no discussion had ever been had about pain/strangulation – it simply wasn’t something I was into.
-He had tried lightly squeezing my neck previously during sex, and I had loudly objected.
+He had tried lightly squeezing my neck previously during sex, and I had loudly and physically objected.
 He stopped, therefore he knew that I wasn’t okay with it.
 He did it anyway, on this occasion – knowing I didn’t like it – and still tried to tell the police it was consensual.
 It absolutely was not.

 Nothing has been changed in the below, except that I have redacted his name and the address I used to live at.

 After making this report, my home was secured as a crime scene.
 This is what was found:

 The first message I had sent that morning, before going to the police, was to a male friend.
 This is what it said: